Home Free (group): Musical background and style

 All five of Home Free's singers have formal musical training.
 Lundquist and the Rupp brothers all have bachelor's degrees in music.
 Adam Rupp's primary instrument is trumpet, but he also plays drums, keyboard, and bass guitar.
-Since joining, Foust and Brown have also become very active in writing and arranging.
+After joining, Foust and Brown became active in writing and arranging.

-In terms of musical roles, Home Free includes a lead tenor (Lundquist), a high tenor (Brown), a baritone (Chance), a bass (Foust), and a beatboxer (Rupp), who provides percussion sounds.
+In terms of musical roles, Home Free includes a lead tenor (Lundquist), a high tenor (Bell-Bastien), a baritone (Chance), a bass (Foust), and a beatboxer (Rupp), who provides percussive sounds.
 Lundquist and Chance sing traditional tenor and baritone harmony, respectively, and Foust sings bass with the range of a basso profundo.
-Occasionally, the latter two singers switch roles.
+Former high tenor Austin Brown is commonly known by his high notes, being compared with singers like Mitch Grassi from Pentatonix, as he has a light-lyric tenor range.
+Foust is known for his extensive five-octave vocal range and his usage of the growl technique.
+Occasionally, Foust and Chance switch roles, as Chance was the former bass of Street Corner Symphony.
 All of the singers occasionally sing solos supported by the harmonies of the other singers.
+Rupp also sings third tenor in some songs.

 Home Free's styling as a country group is relatively recent.
 Before Foust joined the group, Home Free was an all-purpose a cappella group, singing in a wide variety of styles, of which country was only a minor one.
 With the additions of Foust and Brown, the group moved more in the direction of country and found that audiences responded well to it.
 Home Free had auditioned three times for The Sing-Off (without Foust and Brown) and not been accepted.
 When auditioning for the fourth season, they made a conscious decision to style themselves as a country group.
 In an interview Brown said this identity is what grabbed the attention of The Sing-Off’s casting director, who said, “You guys really fit something we don’t have.”